Sunlight forced my eyes open.

 I was dumbfounded.

-Wait… was the name Adam chosen like that?
+Wait… the name Adam was chosen just like that?
 By me?

-Am I the one plagiarizing history or is history plagiarizing me?
+Am I plagiarizing history or is history plagiarizing me?

 “I-Isar, quickly!”
 Sandalphon pulled me down to kneel.

-Before I could even react, I followed Sandalphon and knelt—only to regret it so bitterly I could’ve turned my guts inside out.
-Why did I kneel to Lucifer?!
+Before I could even react, I followed Sandalphon and knelt, only to regret it so bitterly I could’ve turned my guts inside out.
+Why am I kneeling to Lucifer?!

-“Rise,” Lucifer said lightly, looking at me as if nothing had happened.
+“Rise,” Lucifer said, looking at me as if nothing had happened.
 “Isar, come here.”

 Seeing him today was a world apart from the last time in the cathedral.
 He wore the feathered crest that marked the Archangel Supreme, a white outer robe whose sleeves reached just to the elbow, revealing a fitted underlayer of blue-green.
 Silver chains hung from his white gloves, gems adorning his figure.